 She should know.
 Since releasing her 2017 EP Our Lives and 2019's Burgundy, Whorms' world has become much busier.
 She won the 2019 Hamilton Arts Award for Emerging Artist in Music, earning praise for her “beautifully crafted pop songs” from Graham Rockingham of The Hamilton Spectator.
 She toured across Ontario, hitting Canadian Music Week in Toronto (2019), Hamilton’s Festival of Friends (2018) and New York City’s Sidewalk Cafe (2017).
 She performed on CHCH TV’s Morning Live, and the Cable 14 programs Ensemble! and Marz Garage.
 Tracks from Burgundy were played on CBC Radio's Fresh Air and In the Key of C, with host Adam Carter praising the track Sunset for its “real, honest purity.”
 Her Burgundy release concert at Hamilton’s beloved Jillard Guitars sold out.

 Most recently, during the COVID-19 pandemic, Whorms visited Toronto’s Noble Street Studios with a medical mask and three solo arrangements for piano and voice.
-The first single from this set, a rendition of I’ll Be Home For Christmas, will be released Nov.
-12, 2020.
-“I’ve always loved this song but it hits harder this year.
-Many people won’t be able to go home to see their families for the holidays due to health concerns, social distancing, and travel restrictions.”
+The second single from this set, a rendition of Jann Arden's hit single "Insensitive", will be released June 23, 2021.

-On top of that, Whorms co-writes songs with other artists, composes film scores, is working toward licensing her work to TV, movies and advertising, livestreams regularly from her home and can't wait to hit the road again.
+On top of that, Whorms co-writes songs with other artists, composes film scores, livestreams regularly from her home and can't wait to hit the road again.
 But for her, one crucial piece of her musical puzzle could not be simpler: In the end, it all comes down to her and the piano.

 "I have enjoyed playing with a band, but I love playing solo," she says.
 "When I'm up there alone, I'm totally free.
 I can change the set list in the moment.
 I can slow down or speed up.
 I can get the audience singing along.
 Or I can talk to them — or with them.
 It's like having an intimate conversation in real time.
 The show can basically go anywhere and be anything."